 FROM SKETCH TO PAINTING

-Every painting whether it’s a landscape or a portrait is a technical watercolour challenge that I thrive on.
-I generally work on a painting as a whole and will keep stepping back to see if I’m achieving what I’m trying to communicate.
-Usually when I think I’ve finished a watercolour, I will leave it for a day and only sign my artwork when I’m happy with the watercolour painting.
+Every single one of my paintings is a technical challenge that I thrive upon.
+I tend to work on a painting as a whole and take regular moments to step back and assess my progress.
+When I feel like I’ve finished a watercolour, I will always leave it for a day or so and come back to it.
+I will only ever sign my artwork once I happy with it.

 A DAY IN THE LIFE OF